 Drawing has been part of human life for a very long time.
 People started drawing before they started writing.
 All societies in the world developed the art of drawing, unlike writing where many didn't.
 In fact, in some societies, the letters themselves are stylized representations of art.

-Drawing has had a big impact on humans and in the modern world, there is a big demand for drawing classes all around the world.
+Drawing has had a big impact on humans and in the modern world, there is a big demand for drawing classes within the United States and all around the world.
 For this reason, many institutions have been set up all over the world offering drawing classes.

 Choosing the Best Drawing School in Chicago

-Before we get into the specifics of the school that might be best for you, there are some general guidelines we recommend you follow.
+Before we get into the specifics of the school that might be best for you, there are some general guidelines we recommend you follow whether you're New York, Los Angeles or Chicago.
 When selecting a drawing academy, do not simply choose one based on reviews or what you might glimpse online.
 While reviews are undoubtedly useful and important, you need to know for sure that the school will meet your specific needs.
 Some of the things you can look out for are:

 - Cost - is the drawing school in your budget or price range?
 Make sure that you account for the cost of materials like pencils, brushes, and canvases when considering your overall cost.
 If the school is supplying all of the materials, are you able to rent or borrow them so you can practice at home?